ranerlich7/django-driver/README.md

 3. make migrations + migrate
 4. create a super user

-5. add fields to admin :
+5. OPTIONAL - only if you use the original UserAdmin of django . add fields to admin :

    fields = list(UserAdmin.fieldsets)